golioth/golioth-firmware-sdk/examples/esp_idf/certificate_auth/README.md

 cp <project_id>-<device_name>.key.der client.key.der
 ```

-## A note about root_ca.pem
+## A note about golioth.key.pem

-The file `main/root_ca.pem` is the public certificate of the root CA that was used
+The file `golioth.key.pem` is the public certificate of the root CA that was used
 to sign the server's certificate (which it presents to the device during DTLS
 handshake).
 This is required in order for the device to verify the authenticity
 of the Golioth server.